LimePlus/SqrtApproximation/README.md

 # SqrtApproximation
-approximation of square root sorry if my code is terrible
+approximation of square root sorry if my code is terrible. also it doesnt do square roots of numbers under one idk why.